iamskottk/-Communication-Firewall-Lab/README.md

 ## 🎯 Project Overview

-This project presents a fictional cybersecurity inspired investigation into communication behaviour, message delivery, response latency and repeated follow-up attempts.
+This project presents a fictional cybersecurity inspired investigation into communication behaviour, message delivery, response latency and repeated follow up attempts.

 The investigation explores a familiar scenario: